maoyuans/chronicles-of-terre/subclasses/Warlock-Lunar.md

 # Warlock - Pact of the Lunar

+The moon is a mysterious force.
+It safeguards the people from the terror of darkness within the night, yet it leads out as well the most lunatic side of the deranged and the desperate.
+You have been chosen by this entity to serve as its representative and carry out its will, and in return it protects you from harm with pure, flowing moonlight.

 ## Expanded Spell List

 The Lunar lets you choose from an expanded list of spells when you learn a warlock spell.
 The following spells are added to the warlock spell list for you.